zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Moreover, quoting the 2020 comment out of context conveys a mistaken impression of Achmiz's views, which Achmiz [clarified in a subsequent comment the same day](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=kS4BfYJuZ8ZcwuwfB).[^footnote-link] In [the clarifying comment from the 2020 thread](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=kS4BfYJuZ8ZcwuwfB), Achmiz states, "I'm not saying that there's a specific obligation for a post author to post a reply comment, using the Less Wrong forum software, directly to any given comment."
 Rather, Achmiz explains, the need for a clarifying question to be answered could be met in any number of other ways, such as being addressed in future work by the author, or by someone else other than the author answering the question or linking to an answer elsewhere.
 The point is not to impose a legalistic burden on the author, but for the question to actually get answered.
 The "obligation" to reply is meant in the same sense that one has an "obligation" to provide evidence, cite sources, or correct factual errors: it derives its normative force from its truth-tracking function, not mere social convention.[^obligation]

-[^footnote-link] Habryka links to the clarifying comment [in footnote 11](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation#fnkljn7wnj2ki) as "further details on what Said means by 'responding'", but I don't think this suffices to not mislead readers about Achmiz's true views.
+[^footnote-link]: Habryka links to the clarifying comment [in footnote 11](https://www.lesswrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation#fnkljn7wnj2ki) as "further details on what Said means by 'responding'", but I don't think this suffices to not mislead readers about Achmiz's true views.

 [^obligation]: In personal correspondence with the present author, Achmiz re-stated his position again: